17 Totally Unexpected Ways to Use Bubble Wrap

 Keep frozen foods cool

 Grocery shopping, that is.
 Particularly in summer, keep some bubble wrap in the trunk of your car so you can wrap up frozen foods to keep them from thawing out on the trip home.
 Even ice cream stays firm with an insulating layer of bubbles around it.
-Here are healthy frozen meals that can help you lose weight.
+Here’s how to avoid germs while grocery shopping, according to Consumer Reports.

 Prevent wrinkled pants

 Keep unwanted creases from imprinting themselves on the slacks you hang in your closet by wrapping the hangers in bubble wrap.
 Roll a layer of bubble wrap around the hanger bar, making sure that the smooth side of the wrap faces the pants and the bubbles face the bar.
 Keep the wrap in place with duct tape.
 Check out this ice cube hack that will also remove all wrinkles from your clothes.

 Let kids go crazy